Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

   </tr>
 </table>

-The sparse Qp object is templated by the floatting precision of the QP model (in the example above a double precision), and the integer precision used for the different types of non zero indices used (for the associated sparse matrix representation used).
+The sparse Qp object is templated by the floating precision of the QP model (in the example above, a double precision) and the integer precision used for the different types of non-zero indices used (for the associated sparse matrix representation used).

 \subsection explanationInitMethod The init method

-Once you have defined a Qp object, the init method enables you setting up the QP problem to be solved (the example is given for the dense backend, it is similar for sparse backend).
+Once you have defined a Qp object, the init method enables you to set up the QP problem to be solved (the example is given for the dense backend, it is similar for the sparse backend).

 <table class="manual">
   <tr>